Competition

 approved by the Authority before execution.

-do so unless satisfied that there are exceptional and compelling reasons of
+give an exemption unless satisfied that there are exceptional and compelling

 (3) When, in accordance